 The day will include 18 holes of golf, lunch, practice range, green fees, carts, forecaddies, on-course refreshments and a brief program with cocktails and dinner directly following golf.

-Your participation will help create opportunities for 23,000 athletes with intellectual disabilities and 13,000 Young Athletes in Illinois through sport, health, education and community-building.
+Your participation will help create opportunities for thousands of athletes with intellectual disabilities in Illinois through sport, health education, personal development, leadership, and community-building.

 It’s a signature annual fundraiser benefiting Special Olympics Illinois!
-Thousands of spectators watch over 60,000 yellow rubber ducks splash into the Chicago River in downtown Chicago and race down the river towards the finish line.
-Usually taking place in early August, Race Day kicks off at 10 am, at 401 North Michigan Avenue with entertainment for the entire family.
-Splashdown for the Ducky Derby is at 1 pm.
-All proceeds benefit more than 23,000 athletes and over 17,000 Young Athletes across Illinois.
+Thousands of spectators watch over 75,000 yellow rubber ducks splash into the Chicago River in downtown Chicago and race down the river towards the finish line.
+Usually taking place in early August, race day kicks off at around 10:00 AM at 401 North Michigan Avenue with entertainment for the entire family.
+Splashdown for the Ducky Derby is at 1:00 PM.
+All proceeds benefit the thousands of athletes at Special Olympics Illinois.

-In January, Special Olympics Illinois, Region K and Indoor Softball Inc. will hosts an Annual Girls Indoor Winter Fast Pitch Softball Tournament at the Southern Illinois Center in Du Quoin.
-All money raised from this tournament will benefit the over 1,600 Special Olympics Athletes competing in Region K.
+In January, Special Olympics Illinois, Region K and Indoor Softball Inc. will host an Annual Girls Indoor Winter Fast Pitch Softball Tournament at the Southern Illinois Center in Du Quoin.
+All money raised from this tournament will benefit the more than 1,600 Special Olympics Athletes competing in Region K.

-The Eighth Annual Ducky Derby Dash is typically held the first Sunday of October at Walker's Bluff Winery on Sunday, October 2nd, 2022.
+The Ducky Derby Dash is typically held the first Sunday of October at Walker's Bluff Winery in Carterville.

-Race Day kicks off at 1:00 pm with a parade, followed by the main event - the duck race - at 3:00 pm, followed by entertainment for the entire family – live music, face painting, games, and an appearance by Splash, the Duck.
+Race day kicks off at 1:00 PM with a parade, followed by the main event - the duck race - at 3:00 PM.
+Also included throughout the day is entertainment for the entire family, including live music, face painting, games, and a special appearance by Splash the Duck.

 Six Flags Great America and Special Olympics Illinois have teamed up for the Coaster Challenge.
-This event that happens in September, takes the run out of racing & ride your way to the finish line to support the athletes of Special Olympics Illinois.
+This event takes place in September.
+Take the run out of racing and ride your way to the finish line to support the athletes of Special Olympics Illinois.

-Simply register for $25, fundraise, and ride the distance of a 5K, 10K, Half Marathon or Marathon on Six Flags Great America world-class roller coasters.
-The earlier you register, the more time to work on fundraising - and the more rollercoasters you will ride!
+Simply register for $25, fundraise, and then ride the distance of a 5K, 10K, half marathon or marathon on Six Flags Great America's world-class rollercoasters.
+The earlier you register, the more time you have to work on fundraising - and the more rollercoasters you will ride!

-This event that takes place during Spring Training in Mesa, Arizona is a Chicago-style party experience after a Cubs game filled with your favorite sports celebrities pouring beverages, signing items and comically entertaining the crowd.
-Past events have enjoyed, Joe Maddon, Joe Mantegna, Kyle Schwarber, Brian Urlacher and dozens more.
+This event takes place during Spring Training in Mesa, Arizona.
+It's a Chicago-style party experience post-Cubs game that is filled with your favorite sports celebrities pouring beverages, signing items, and comically entertaining the crowd.
+Past events have enjoyed Joe Maddon, Joe Mantegna, Kyle Schwarber, Brian Urlacher and dozens more.

-This year, rowers can compete as a 5-person team (rowing 13.1 miles), a 10-person team (rowing 26.2 miles), or they can compete individually (rowing a 5K).
+Rowers can compete as a five-person team (rowing 13.1 miles), a 10-person team (rowing 26.2 miles), or they can compete individually (rowing a 5K).
 In an effort to unite teams wherever they may be, teams will have the option to row in person or virtually.